smartpcr/facetjs.github.io/_posts/2015-02-20-the-state-of-things.md

 ## Conclusion

 Over the next couple of months there will be very active development and growth in facet.js.
-Please stay tuned.
+Please stay tuned by following [@facetjs](https://twitter.com/facetjs).